celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/tp-001-big-blocks-creation-sync.md

   - Bridge / Full / Light
 - Network Latencies / Chaos
 - Chain up to 500 blocks (\*)
+- Implementation of either of the stack in different language

 ## Out-of-Scope